Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 The construction tender has been awarded to Alberco Construction Ltd. Construction began in summer 2019 and is expected to take about 3 years to complete, which is typical for a project of this size.

-Road construction on Highway 15 within the City of Fort Saskatchewan started in spring 2020 with an estimated completion in summer 2021.
+Road construction on Highway 15 within the City of Fort Saskatchewan started in spring 2020.